featuring Dr. Russell N. James III, J.D., CFP®, Ph.D.

 Sponsored by: Community Foundation of Greater Memphis & Planned Giving Council of the Mid-South

-Email (fhorrell [at] cfgm [dot] org) Director of Professional Advisor Development Frank B. Horrell, CPA, CFP® or call him at (901) 722-0027 for more information or to check availability.
+Email (arichards [at] cfgm [dot] org) Development Associate Angela Richards or call her at (901) 722-0019 for more information.
 Click below for more information about the seminar, speaker, and continuing education credits.

-Sponsors will apply for 2.00 hours CLE (TN, AR, & MS); 2.00 hours CPE: Specialized Knowledge and Applications; 2.00 hours CFP; 2.00 hours CTFA; CEU; and Tennessee Department of Commerce and Insurance continuing education credits.
+Sponsors will apply for 2.00 hours CLE (TN, AR, & MS); 2.00 hours Tennessee CPA CPE: Specialized Knowledge and Applications; 2.00 hours CFP; 2.50 hours CTFA; CEU; and Tennessee Department of Commerce and Insurance continuing education credits.

 Delivery method: Group-live; Program level: Basic; Prerequisites: None required; Advance Preparation: No advance preparation required; Who should attend?
 Attorneys; CPAs; financial planners and advisors; trust officers; and nonprofit fundraising and development officers and staff.